brucezhu512/blockchain-samples/swarm/README.md

 query.js
 ```

-Basically, the table below illustrate why these 3 boxes are created:
+Basically, the table below illustrate why these 3 boxes are created in this step:

 | Machine       | Role          | Node's functionality |
 | ------------- |:-------------:| -----:|